Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 - PEP8
 - contained lots of trailing whitespace that did not show up on visualstudio
-- do not use bare 'except'
+- do not use bare 'except' added typeerror
-- missing whitespace after ','
+- missing whitespace after ',' fixed by deleting lines
-- Variable name "ch" doesn't conform to snake_case naming style
+- Variable name "ch" doesn't conform to snake_case naming style fixed by changing name
 - Consider using enumerate instead of iterating with range and len
 - Unused variable 'missed1' if i deleted it code did not work.
 - No exception type(s) specified